gustavokei/electron-game-updater/README.md

 This Windows app tries to replicate the behaviour of the original launcher of the game [Grand Chase (for PC)](https://grandchase.fandom.com/wiki/Grand_Chase)

+Features:
 - Auto updates game files
 - Auto updates itself
 - Compares size and hash (if specified) from files
 - Launches any .exe with parameters if necessary

+Text is in Brazilian Portuguese.

 The releases in this repository are linked to my own Grand Chase Private Server.

-Text is in Brazilian Portuguese.

 If you wish to make this project work for you, clone/fork this repository and follow the steps bellow.

 ## Step 1 - Edit `package.json`

-This will make the package your own and implement auto update.

 The `publish` repo contains the launcher releases (no source code).